lexbor/docs/source/examples/css/syntax/tokenizer/chunks_stdin.md

 ## Conclusion

-This example illustrates how to implement a simple CSS syntax tokenizer using the Lexbor library, allowing for parsing CSS input from stdin and outputting token information.
+This example illustrates how to implement a simple CSS syntax tokenizer using the `lexbor` library, allowing for parsing CSS input from stdin and outputting token information.
 Anyone looking to understand or extend CSS parsing functionality can use this code as a foundation for further development.